-English Church Architecture -
+English Church Architecture.

-LANGTON-BY-SPLISBY, St. Peter & St. Paul (TF 389 704) (August 2009)
+LANGTON-BY-SPILSBY, St. Peter & St. Paul (TF 389 704),

-(Bedrock: Upper Jurassic to Lower Cretaceous, Spilsby Sandstone Formation)
+(Bedrock: Upper Jurassic to Lower Cretaceous, Spilsby Sandstone Formation.)

 This is a fascinating church (shown above, from the southwest), constructed in Flemish-bonded brick c.
 1725 in a vaguely Palladian or, at least, early Georgian style, with the rather severe external appearance typical of the times.
 Characteristically also, most of the interest lies in the interior, which is set out like an Oxbridge college chapel with pews arranged laterally, but the building will be described in the usual way in these notes, first outside then in.